alexalexyang/basalt/README.md

 # To do

+- Clean up navbar
-- Work on locale slugs for categories
+- Add EN slugs to fixtures
+- Upload logo, also use as tab icon
 - Write docs
-- Prettify things, get logo and tab icon
+- Prettify things
 - Set up new Contentful account and everything
 - Live tests